In-depth article that covers the authentication modes in SQL server and how to configure FotoWeb to work with SQL servers on another host.

-- SQL Server Authentication: A user that only resides inside SQL Server, you have to provide username and password
+- SQL Server Authentication: A user that only resides inside SQL Server, you have to provide a username and password.

 For more detailed information please see http://msdn.microsoft.com/en-us/library/ms144284.aspx

 When not using a trusted connection, a username and password must be specified.
 The user you enter here must be a MSSQL Server login and not a Windows account.
 FotoWeb then uses a SQL Server authentication method.
-If you supply a windows/domain user in the username and password fields you will get the following error message on the client; "Login failed for user 'domain\username'".
+If you supply a windows or domain user in the username and password fields in this case, you will get the following error message on the client; "Login failed for user 'domain\username'".

 To investigate further what causes the error message, the SQL Server log files will give you more details; "Login failed for user 'domain\username'.
 Reason: Attempting to use an NT account name with SQL Server Authentication".

 To sum up, when not using a trusted connection, a MSSQL Server login must be specified and not a Windows/Domain user.

 If the FotoWeb server and the MSSQL Server are in the same domain but not on the same machine and you want to use a trusted connection, you have to use a domain account.
 A Windows account won't work across machines in this way easily.
 The process account for FotoWeb should then be a domain account.
 The same domain user must be added as a Windows login in MSSQL Server Management Console.

 Now, when a trusted connection is being made to the SQL Server the domain account has access and exists on both sides of the authentication process.